 - A water source nearby

 - No danger of flooding

 Finding Natural Shelters

 The outdoors is full of natural shelters that can be used in an emergency.
 Keep an eye out for caves, hollows, or even hollow, dead logs that might fit your body.
 Be aware when scouting out these locations—they may already be occupied.
+Look for scat on the ground nearby, if it is warm go elsewhere.
 If you find a good spot, try to light a fire at or near the entrance to ward off any wild visitors.

 Keep shelters small.
 The smaller the space, the easier it is to heat.
 Take care to watch for holes, steep drops, and other hazards while searching, especially in hollows and caves.

 Tree wells may be one of the easiest locations in which to find shelter.
 Look for large trees with roots that create a sheltered depression.
 Enlarge the tree well and use tree limbs or—if available—a tarp or spare emergency blanket for a roof.
 If you are doing this in snowy conditions, be aware that tree wells in snow can be very deep and it can be easy to fall into them.
 In these instances, you’ll want to use a snow cave instead.